Oldsmobile 88: Eighth generation (1977–1985)

 As in previous years, base Delta 88 and Royale models differed mainly in exterior and interior trim.
 Base Deltas had a full bench seat available in cloth-and-vinyl or all-vinyl upholstery, while Royales had a notchback bench seat with armrest or optional 60/40 notchback bench, also available in cloth-and-vinyl or all-vinyl trim.
 All 88s featured an all-new instrument panel with a horizontal sweep speedometer and heater/air conditioning controls moved to the center of the dash above the radio from the left side of the dash, and continued with the "Message Center" bank of warning lights.
 The new dash was highlighted with woodgrain trim.
 The dimmer switch moved from the floor to the turn-signal lever.

 For 1978, a Holiday 88 coupe was added to the lineup, featuring Strato bucket seats along with console and floor shifter, Super Stock wheels and two-tone paint schemes.
 All 88 models received new grilles and revised taillights with drivetrains the same as 1977 except for the addition of the 350 Diesel V8 to the option list.

 The 1979 model year saw the addition of a new Delta 88 Royale Brougham series, which included plush "pillowed" seat trim similar to the Ninety-Eight.
 All models again received revised grilles and other minor changes.
 It was the last year for the 403 V8 as federal fuel-economy mandates spelled the end of larger engines in order to meet those requirements.

-For 1980, all 88s got new and more aerodynamic sheetmetal for improved fuel economy highlighted by rounded square taillights similar to mid-70s 88s, but overall dimensions stayed the same and coupes received a revised roofline.
+For 1980, all 88s got new and more aerodynamic sheet metal for improved fuel economy highlighted by rounded square taillights similar to mid-'70s 88s, but overall dimensions stayed the same and coupes received a revised roofline.
 New to the engine lineup was the 307 cuin Rocket V8 with four-barrel carburetor and 150 hp.
 All other engines except the now-discontinued 403 were carried over from 1979.